 Even the stars have gone.
 We two alone!

 In the final lines of ‘A November Night,’ the speaker asks that her partner walks on while she stands and watches.
 She wants to see this person as part of the landscape and watch them become as strange as the rest of the landscape is at that moment.
 It’s this moment that she’s been thinking about for a while, what the park would be like if they could have it to themselves with no lovers around.
 Now she knows.
 Now, every “wish comes true,” and she feels the strangeness, coolness, and unsettling nature of the scene.
 This isolation makes for a haunting ending to a poem that started out much more lightheartedly.
-The two alone in an obscuring and strange landscape of mist, with the light of stars blocked out, is the last image the reader is left with.
+The last image the reader is left with is the two alone in an obscuring and strange landscape of mist, with the light of stars blocked out.

 Readers who enjoyed ‘A November Night’ should also consider reading some of Sara Teasdale’s other best-known poems.
 For example,